Frequently Asked Questions

-If you experience technical difficulties using the Challenge, please email email@example.com and we will get back to you as soon as possible.
+If you experience technical difficulties using the Challenge, please email us and we will get back to you as soon as possible.

 In order to help resolve the problem quickly, please provide us with the following information in your email:

-• The device and web browser you are using, preferably including the version of the browser you are using
+- The device and web browser you are using, preferably including the version of the browser

 Who can use the Challenge Online?

 The Challenge is aimed at adults (16+).
-You can sign up as an individual, or you can also sign up as part of an organisation, college or workplace to provide the Challenge to staff, students, or clients.
+You can register as an individual, or you can sign up as part of an organisation, college or workplace to provide the Challenge to staff, students, or clients.

 We recommend that you speak to someone at your local college who can help you find the learning options that best suit your needs.
 Have a look at our guide to learning elsewhere.

-Or take a look at some of our useful links:
+Or take a look at some of our these links:

 Can I use the Challenge on my Smartphone/Tablet?

-Yes, the Challenge Online is fully functional on desktop or laptop computers and tablets.
-Although you can access the site by smartphone, you may find the site does not display correctly.
+Yes, the Challenge Online is fully functional on phones, desktop or laptop computers and tablets.

 How do I find out more about the Challenge and National Numeracy?